 Urban Planning & Spatial Planning

-The responsibilities of urban planning include:
+The areas of responsibility of urban planning include

 For urban planning questions concerning your building project in Innsbruck the City Department Urban planning, mobility and integration is responsible.